arvindag/Misc-Docs/GoLang.md

 1. Arrays are values, assigning one array to another copies all the elements
 2. If you pass an array to a function, it will receive a copy of the array, not a pointer to it
 3. The size of an array is part of its type.
 The types [10] int and [20] int are distinct

+#### Program Initialization and Execution
+Each element of such a variable or value is set to the zero value for its type: false for booleans, 0 for numeric types, "" for strings, and nil for pointers, functions, interfaces, slices, channels, and maps.

+A package with no imports is initialized by assigning initial values to all its package-level variables followed by calling all init functions in the order they appear in the source, possibly in multiple files, as presented to the compiler.
+If a package has imports, the imported packages are initialized before initializing the package itself.
+If multiple packages import a package, the imported package will be initialized only once.
+The importing of packages, by construction, guarantees that there can be no cyclic initialization dependencies.

+Package initialization—variable initialization and the invocation of init functions—happens in a single goroutine, sequentially, one package at a time.
+An init function may launch other goroutines, which can run concurrently with the initialization code.
+However, initialization always sequences the init functions: it will not invoke the next one until the previous one has returned.

+Please refer to https://golang.org/ref/spec#Program_initialization_and_execution for more details.